💬

 5.1.3.
 Conditions of use

 All pool and spa motors and filters, as well as any decorative fountains, must be turned off after 11:00 p.m.
-Spas must be covered when unattended.
+Spas must be covered when not in use or unattended.
 Children's wading pools must be emptied every night and cannot be left unattended during the day.

 5.2.
 Water park and beaches